BFM Times

 Knowledge is not the same as skill.

-You start to see patterns rather than random facts.
+You begin to notice connections instead of just isolated facts.
 Things start fitting together.
 Words that seemed mysterious at first start becoming understandable.
 And that’s when learning stops being about stress and becomes about discovery.

 Some things AI books can do for you behind the scenes:

-One other thing: books make you slow down.
+There’s another benefit too: books naturally make you pause and absorb ideas more deeply.
 But that’s not such a bad thing.
 In today’s fast-paced world, where everything is fast and fleeting, reading an AI book will make you engage with its content in more depth.
 You’re not consuming; you’re thinking.

-Because when you know how things work, even on a simple level, then the application part becomes easier.
+Once you understand how things work, even at a basic level, applying them becomes much more natural.
 It’s not just about copying codes anymore; now you know what the code is meant to do.

 The Pattern Behind All Great AI Books